kalki/RoboND-Rover-Project/report.md

 ### Navigate mode ###

 When rover decide to return start point, it set a goal and enter navigate mode.
-Navigate mode will build a path base on current navigatable map, and set way point and make sure between 2 way points, rover can travel straight.
+Navigate mode will build a path base on current navigable map, and set way point and make sure between 2 way points, rover can travel straight.

 #### Path search ####

 Path is a A* search algorithm, with edge penalty to make path avoid edge.
-Now mapping fidelity is about 90% and some not passable area will be marked as navigatable.
-These area will cause trouble when rover move straight throught them.
+Now mapping fidelity is about 90% and some not passable area will be marked as navigable.
+These area will cause trouble when rover move straight through them.

 Code is implemented in `search_path()` method in `path_finder.py`.
 It is basically a standard A* search algorithm.